quiltdata/t4/docs/API Reference/Package.md

 ## Package.set\_dir(self, lkey, path)  {#Package.set\_dir}

-Adds all files from path to the package.
+Adds all files from `path` to the package.

-Recursively enumerates every file in path, and adds them to
+Recursively enumerates every file in `path`, and adds them to
-    the package according to their relative location to path.
+    the package according to their relative location to `path`.

 __Arguments__